-i NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot two.
+- NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot two. - (i) NOTE: This procedure applies only to computers shipped with an M.2 2280 solid-state drive installed in M.2 slot two.

-The following image indicates the location of the M.2 2280 solid-state drive/Intel Optane memory module that is installed in M.2 slot two and provides a visual representation of the removal procedure.
+The figure indicates the location of the M.2 2280 solid-state drive/Intel Optane memory module that is installed in M.2 slot two and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M2x3) that secures the solid-state drive bracket to the palm-rest and keyboard assembly. - 2.
-Slide and lift the solid-state drive bracket off the solid-state drive/Intel Optane memory module.
+- 1. Remove the screw (M2x3) that secures the M.2 2280 solid-state drive to the palm-rest and keyboard assembly. - 2.
+Slide and lift the M.2 2280 solid-state drive/Intel Optane memory module off M.2 slot two on the system board.